gdsfactory/gdsfactory/docs/contribution.md

 ## gdsdiff

-You can use the command line `gf gds diff gds1.gds gds2.gds` to overlay `gds1.gds` and `gds2.gds` files and show them in klayout.
+You can use the command line `gf gds diff gds1.gds gds2.gds` to overlay `gds1.gds` and `gds2.gds` files and show them in KLayout.

 For example, if you changed the mmi1x2 and made it 5um longer by mistake, you could `gf gds diff ref_layouts/mmi1x2.gds run_layouts/mmi1x2.gds` and see the GDS differences in Klayout.